YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/quick-start.md

 It represents our compiled Yarn files, which we use to create a new dialog runner.
 We then point it to the [node](../yarn_files/nodes.md) named "Start" of our Yarn file.
-We use `start_node` for this, which will "move" the dialog runner to the provided node and start executing the dialog in the next frame, using the registered dialog view to actually present it on the screen.
+We use `start_node` for this, which will "move" the dialog runner to the provided node and start executing the dialog in the next frame, using the registered Dialogue View to actually present it on the screen.
 Finally, we spawn the dialog runner on an own entity into the Bevy world.

 In the end, your file structure should look like this: